ULHPC/tutorials/advanced/R/README.md

 	## export air dataset on all the nodes
 	clusterExport(cl, varlist=c("air"))

+Do the parallel computation.

 	## compute in parallel through sockets
 	as.data.frame(cbind(dest=dests, nb=parLapply(cl, dests, count_flights)))

+Finalize and cleanup things.

 	stopCluster(cl)